-Because of this, older e-commerce sites are struggling to keep up, making it important to update to newer technology and platforms.
+Because of this, older eCommerce sites are struggling to keep up, making it important to update to newer technology and platforms.
 But even if you’ve come to this conclusion about your online store, you may not know which option to choose.
-WordPress and Shopify are two popular options, and we compare them below to help you identify which is best for your online store.
+We’ll compare WooCommerce vs Shopify below to help you identify which is best for your online store.

-WordPress is a bit more complex overall.
-It’s not a singular solution meant to solve e-commerce problems for people without coding skills.
-It’s a comprehensive publishing and site-development solution that lets people of all skill levels build whatever type of site they need, including e-commerce.
-WordPress users who want to develop a new e-commerce store or add one to their current setup can use a plugin called WooCommerce, which integrates with most existing themes to add secure, functional e-commerce options to a site.
+It is a bit more complex overall.
+It’s not a singular solution meant to solve eCommerce problems for people without coding skills.
+It’s a comprehensive publishing and site-development solution that lets people of all skill levels build whatever type of site they need, including eCommerce.
+WordPress users who want to develop a new eCommerce store or add one to their current setup can use a plugin called WooCommerce, which integrates with most existing WooCommerce themes to add secure, functional eCommerce options to a site.

 We took a look at specific details, from initial setup to fee structures, for both options and broke them out for you below.

 Initial Setup of Your Site

 The basic checklist for launching a site includes a domain name, hosting, and theme or template (if you’re not going to code your site from scratch).
 Both WordPress and Shopify offer ways for you to check these things off your list.

 A Shopify store runs on Shopify servers, which means your domain and hosting is included in your package.
 You pay per month for all the included services, and what you get depends on the package you opt for.
 Pricing as of March 2019 was:

 - $29 per month for Basic Shopify